-The County shall contribute ninety percent (90%) to the County deductible prescription and optical care programs for any employee who elects to participate in either program.
+The County shall contribute ninety percent (90%) to the County deductible prescription drug and vision care programs for any employee who elects to participate in either program.
 The participating employee shall contribute the remaining ten percent (10%).
+Employees who choose not to enroll in the Prescription Drug Plan may choose to receive a credit instead.